-- Basic Regulation (EU) 2018/1139 of 04/07/2018 on common rules in the field of civil aviation and establishing a European Aviation Safety Agency; - Commission Regulation (EU) No 1178/2011 of 03/11/2011 laying down technical requirements and administrative procedures related to civil aviation aircrew; - Commission Regulation (EU) No 376/2014 of the European Parliament and of the Council of 3 April 2014 on the reporting, analysis and follow-up of occurrence in civil aviation; Commission Implementing Regulation (EU) 2015/1018 of 29 June 2015 laying down a list classifying occurrences in civil aviation to be mandatorily reported according to Regulation (EU) No 376/2014;
+- Basic Regulation (EU) 2018/1139 of 04/07/2018 on common rules in the field of civil aviation and establishing a European Aviation Safety Agency; - Commission Regulation (EU) No 1178/2011 of 03/11/2011 laying down technical requirements and administrative procedures related to civil aviation aircrew; - Commission Regulation (EU) No 376/2014 of the European Parliament and of the Council of 3 April 2014 on the reporting, analysis and follow-up of occurrence in civil aviation;

+Commission Implementing Regulation (EU) 2015/1018 of 29 June 2015 laying down a list classifying occurrences in civil aviation to be mandatorily reported according to Regulation (EU) No 376/2014;

+3.11 Compl Ch.
+3.11 iance Statemer ISS1/REV4/21.12.2021 nt M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.200 LEGAL REFERENCE ORO.AOC.100 ORA.GEN.200 CAMO.A.300 3-OMM01-0 CL ChOM Ch OMM, Chapter 1.X "Compliance e Statement"

+□ Is there a statement, signed by the accountable manager, which confirms that the organisation will continuously work in accordance with the applicable requirements and the organisation's documentation as required by the respective Annexes?

+Master text

-3.11 Compl iance Stateme ISS1 / REV4 / 21.12.2021 nt M/CC EVALUATION METHOD MS CL TOPIC ORO.GEN.200 LEGAL REFERENCE ORO.AOC.100 ORA.GEN.200 CAMO.A.300 3-OMM01-070 CL ChOM ChSeqNo.
-OMM, Chapter 1.X "Compliance e Statement" IF APPLICABLE, BRIEF DES SCRIPTION OF ELEMENT F REQUIRING PRIOR APPRO OVAL General: will continuo cordance with t he applicable re that the organisation the organisation's QUESTION FOR COMPLIAN NCE VERIFICATION AND SI ELF ASSESSMENT Master text The undersigned declares, that maintained 1.X "Relev in full complian ce with the product of the contract of the con visions of the le gal requirements lished and will be s as stated in Chapter e terms and conditions requiremer national rul I am responsible for the content of the Management System and confirm, that besides the requirements stated in Chapter 1.X "Relevant Standards and Requirements" all relevant national rules and regulations as well as ICAO standards and procedures are reflected in the different chapters; ar with and unde duties in full ac ng of the Manage ement System and will nel concerned and we lanagement System such, but o responsibil nly specific eler nents thereof, a leteness and th as indicated on t e correctness o he respective co ion's documentation as ompliance list.
-The n's documentation Accountable Mar nager:
+The undersigned declares, that

+- our organisation's documentation (Management System) has been established and will be maintained in full compliance with the provisions of the legal requirements as stated in Chapter 1.X "Relevant Standards and Requirements" and that it complies with the terms and conditions of the company's Approval(s) and Certificate(s); - I am responsible for the content of the Management System and confirm, that besides the requirements stated in Chapter 1.X "Relevant Standards and Requirements" all relevant national rules and regulations as well as ICAO standards and procedures are reflected in the different chapters; - I am familiar with and understand the content and meaning of the Management System and will perform all duties in full accordance with it; - the detailed knowledge of the relevant content is mandatory to all personnel concerned and we commit to make sure that they comply with the instructions given in the Management System and; - I am aware of the fact, that FOCA does not approve/accept the organisation's documentation as such, but only specific elements thereof, as indicated on the respective compliance list.
+The responsibility for the completeness and the correctness of the organisation's documentation remains therefore solely with the organisation.

+Accountable Manager:

+Name: